maxmurdoch/flock/src/pages/index.md

 risk:
   description: >-
     With Flock Cover you get much more than just an insurance policy.
-The app analyses real-time data in your selected Flight Area to instantly identify the important risks.
+The app analyses real-time data in your Flight Area to instantly identify the important risks.
   list:
     - icon: images/uploads/icons-house.svg
       list: